Upcoming Legal Change

 Yes.
 HB 1052 explicitly exempts the Indiana State Lottery and peer-to-peer skill-based poker platforms from the ban.
 Indiana's 13 licensed casinos, regulated sports betting, and charitable gaming also remain legal.
 The ban specifically targets sweepstakes-style gaming platforms that use dual-currency models (e.g., Gold Coins and Sweeps Coins).

-Indiana legislators cited three primary concerns: (1) sweepstakes casinos operated outside the state's regulated gaming framework, bypassing licensing requirements and consumer protections; (2) unregulated platforms were perceived as siphoning revenue from Indiana's licensed casinos and state lottery; and (3) the lack of regulatory oversight raised consumer protection concerns around responsible gaming, dispute resolution, and age verification.
+Indiana legislators cited three primary concerns: (1) sweepstakes casinos operated outside the state's regulated gaming framework, bypassing licensing requirements and consumer protections; (2) unregulated platforms were perceived as siphoning revenue from Indiana's licensed casinos and state lottery.
+And (3) the lack of regulatory oversight raised consumer protection concerns around responsible gaming, dispute resolution, and age verification.

 While any law can theoretically be challenged, HB 1052 passed with broad bipartisan support and is unlikely to be reversed legislatively in the near term.
 Legal challenges by sweepstakes operators are possible - some may argue First Amendment or interstate commerce grounds - but similar industry challenges in other states have generally been unsuccessful.
 Players should plan as if the ban will take effect as scheduled on July 1, 2026.